 - Expend all grant funds to serve and benefit Monmouth County, NJ.

-- Have a total project budget equal to the amount of the grant.
+- Have a total project budget equal to, or greater than, the amount of the grant.

-- Plan to expend the full amount of the grant within 24 months.
+- Plan to expend the full amount of the grant funds within a maximum grant period of 24 months.

-- Fit within one of five Focus Areas (Arts and Culture; Children and Families; Education; Environment, Parks, and Recreation; or Health and Wellness).
+- Fit within one of five Focus Areas (Arts and Culture; Children and Families; Education; Health and Wellness; or Sustainability & Environment).

 Impact 100 Jersey Coast encourages collaboration between organizations.
 An eligible collaboration exists when:

-- Two or more qualifying nonprofit organizations have the responsibility of managing and contributing to a project
+- Two or more qualifying 501(c)(3) organizations will share Impact grant funds (in whatever portions required for the project), and share responsibility of managing and/or contributing to the proposed program/project.

 - Debt reduction or operational deficits